elirenato/secure-api-spring/README.md

 - Deploy with Jenkins to a self-hosted server with Kubernetes (EC2 or other).

-## Git Monorepos
+## Git Monorepo

-This repository follow the `Git Monorepo` approach where different services are versioned inside the same repository.
+Definition of Monorepos "The repository contains more than one logical project ".
+See [Git Monorepos](https://www.atlassian.com/git/tutorials/monorepos).

 ## Directory Structure